For easy integration of this driver into the application it is handy to use: Preconfigurations in group "3964 and RK512 communication protocol"

 There are following variables on the Data-received page:

-The following description has only an informative character and the user of the 3964 protocol needn't know this information.
+The following description has only an informative character and the designer needn't know this information.
 It goes about the shorten description of how the physical transmission proceeds on the line.
 The knowledge can help for the INFO system viewing: "COMM/Pm3964" item, "Monitor" page.

 Let's presume that we want to send data (n bytes) of the "without the header" transmission type (in case of the "with the header" transmission type the header would be considered as ordinary data).
 Then the transmission proceeds as follows: